Shall I not have intelligence with the earth?

 Imagine the digestive system as a large fire.
 If you add too much wood, say Thanksgiving feast, then you will put the fire out.
 If the wood is too wet, too heavy, or too hard you are likely to extinguish the flame.
 And if you add artificial materials, as most “food” is these days, you will certainly reduce the flames – or, at least, create a lot of toxic smoke.

-Drinking lemon and ginger tea throughout the day, and always with your meal, will increase the digestive fire and help reduce Ama.
-Also ~ add ginger to your food when cooking.
-Try to eat fresh, home-cooked meals as much as possible, and find an Ayurvedic practitioner to teach you how to eat right for your mind-body type, or click here to take our Dosha Test.
+Drinking lemon and ginger tea throughout the day, and always with your meals, will increase digestive fire and help reduce Ama.
+Add ginger to your food, too, when cooking.
+Try to eat fresh, home-cooked meals as much as possible, and consider working with me as your Ayurvedic practitioner to teach you how to eat right for your mind-body type, or click here to take our Dosha Test.

 Nature gives us exactly what we need.
 For this, we bless our food.
 We give thanks for the nourishment.
 Let’s remember that food is what we are made of.
 Your next breakfast, lunch, dinner will soon become an arm, a nerve, a brain cell, or a heart muscle.
 Choose wisely and give thanks.
 It is a miracle, and you are a part of that miracle.
 Ayurveda is the reminder of that truth: You are a miracle living in a miraculous world!
 Ultimately there is no end to this elegant, natural and synergistic method of healing.
 It continues to unfold inner potential, inner intelligence and inner power that motivates and encourages us to greater and greater self-expression.
 Through Ayurveda we become the master of our own lives, living its wisdom artfully.

 This article is my intellectual property.
 If you would like to reprint it, please contact me for permission.
 Thank you!